marigold-dev/training-dapp-3/README.md

 Ok, so let's authorize some :sparkler: minting on my user and try again to poke

-We add a new button for minting on a specific contract, replace the full content of `App.tsx` as it :
+We add a new button for minting on a specific contract, replace the full content of `App.tsx` with :

 ```typescript
 import { NetworkType } from "@airgap/beacon-types";